Get started

 Now()

-Essentially this checks that the inbound message was received less than 2 days ago and the recipient has replied, they can continue through the the ‘success’ path of the split.
+This checks that the inbound message was received less than 2 days ago and the recipient has replied, so they can continue through the ‘success’ path of the split.